Formal Contact Categories: Algebraic constructions

 otherwise $d\th_{i,j}$ is the sum over compositions of all possible factorizations of the path:

 The projection $p : \cDI \to \DI$ given by mapping cycles of length $1$ to their respective $\th$-maps is a quasi-equivalence \cite[Prop.
 2.4.13]{DK}.
 In the other direction, there is an inclusion $\kappa' : \Tp \hookrightarrow \cDI$ given by sending the $\th$-maps to their respective length $1$ cycles.
 There is also an inclusion $\kappa' : \Tp\hookrightarrow \DI$ given by the same formula.
-A $\ZZ$-graded analogue of $\cDI$ is discussed in \cite{K}. \end{defn}
+A $\ZZ$-graded analogue of $\cDI$ is discussed in \cite{K}.
+This dg category is the Cobar-Bar construction on the partially wrapped Fukaya category of the disk with three stops \cite{Nadler}. \end{defn}

 The proposition below states that the dg category $\cDI$ corepresents distinguished triangles and satisfies the key properties necessary for the localization construction.

 \begin{prop}{(\cite[Prop.
 2.4.14]{DK})} \begin{enumerate} \item For any dg category $\eC$ the set of homotopy classes of dg functors from $\cDI$ to $\eC$ is in bijection with the set of isomorphism classes of distinguished triangles in $\eC$: